qurator-spk/sbb_images/doc/image-search-setup.md

 ├── Stabi-Illustrationen
 ```
 Note: Stabi-Illustrationen is the folder obtained from the zenodo archives - created by the download target.
-[Makefile](../digisam/Makefile) and [search-config.json](../digisam/search-config.json) are located in the digisam subfolder of this project.
+[Makefile](../digisam/Makefile) and [search-config.json](../digisam/search-config.json) are located in the [digisam](../digisam/) subfolder of this project.
-The MS-CLIP checkpoints (*.pth) and YAML files can also be downloaded from the [MSCLIP repo](https://github.com/Hxyou/MSCLIP/blob/main/README.md) - though this should not be necessary.
+The original MS-CLIP checkpoints (*.pth) and YAML files can also be downloaded from the [MSCLIP repo](https://github.com/Hxyou/MSCLIP/blob/main/README.md) - though this should not be necessary since they should have been downloaded automatically.
-Only if you download their YAML files you might have to adapt the path information in these files, i.e., it is the PRETRAINED_MODEL entry in the YAML files that has to be set to the correct relative path.
+Only if you download the original YAML files you might have to adapt the path information in these files, i.e., it is the PRETRAINED_MODEL entry in the YAML files that has to be set to the correct relative path.

 Enter your working directory that has the file structure shown above.
 Create the image database (Note: You might have to add the --follow-symlinks option to the create-database call in the Makefile if your image directory structure contains symlinks) :